utsw-bicf/auto-docker/README.md

 5. Assuming that the build is successfull, the test run without issue, and there is no "test_" prefix,the new image will be pushed to the container repository specified by the above secrets.

-6. Within the issue branch, a new *relations.yaml* file is created, which takes the current *relations.yaml* from the *develop* branch, and updates it with the new Dockerfile information.
+6. Within the branch, a new *relations.yaml* file is created, which takes the current *relations.yaml* from the *develop* branch, and updates it with the new Dockerfile information.
 The CI run on any commit without the previously mentioned "test_" prefix will create a new commit to this branch, which means that if the commit was successful, you will need to pull this branch again.

-7. Once the image is tested to the satisfaction of both the image creator and the curator of this repository, the ***issue*** can then be merged into ***develop*** and closed.
+7. Once the image is tested to the satisfaction of both the image creator and the curator of this repository, the branch can then be merged into ***develop*** and the issue, if created, closed.
 At a point of the curator's discression, all images in ***develop*** may be merged into ***main***.

 ### Updating a specific image